Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Next up from Pots Town in Pennsylvania in the United States.

-Victoria picked up the wrong suitcase on.
+Victoria picked up the wrong suitcase at the airport.

 Oh.